Wordseer/wordseer/README.md

 Testing
 -------

-To test, simply run `runtests.py` from the root directory.
+To run all tests, simply run `runtests.py` from the root directory.
+Alternatively, use the following syntax to run only one module's tests.

+    python -m unittest -v tests.testdesiredmodule